Arc-Flash/PowerSurge22-23/README.md

 /////////////////////////////

-This is the Arc Flash Repo for PowerPlay: the 2022-2023 Game
+This is the Power Surge Repo for PowerPlay: the 2022-2023 Game

 No Questions Asked